Wiz-IO/OpenAPI/README.md

 Unfortunately, all this uses a lot of resources, and more detailed information can be found on the web<br>
 as example: https://eli.thegreenplace.net/2011/11/03/position-independent-code-pic-in-shared-libraries

+**How to use this on "small" systems with limited resources** for example: ARM COrtex M4 with several megabytes of ROM & RAM<br>
+another example: a GSM LPWA NB-IoT module that integrates an Arduino Core, which is shared for use by Userware Arduino applications